PaddlePaddle/Paddle/doc/howto/dev/new_op_kernel_en.md

 - A detailed documentation of how to add new operators and kernels is here: [`new_op_and_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/howto/dev/new_op_en.md).
 - we use `OpKernelType` to describe the attributes of each kernel.
 The design is [`op_kernel_type`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/operator_kernel_type.md).
-- The mechanism that an Operator choose a kernel is described in this document: [`switch_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/switch_kernel.md).
+- The mechanism that an Operator chooses a kernel is described in this document: [`switch_kernel`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/switch_kernel.md).

 ### Write OpKernel for new Device or Library

 #### Add new [library](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/framework/library_type.h#L24)
-If you have a new kind of library, such as MKLDNN, you need to add a new library_type.
+If you have a new kind of library, such as MKLDNN, you need to add a new `library_type`.
 Now we have:

 ```
 enum class LibraryType {